gwappa/amorphys/docs/source/core/referrable.rst

 License class
 -------------

-.. py:class:: License
+.. py:class:: license

     a class being used to represent a license type of the subject being described.

-    For example, a CC0-license may be represented using :py:class:`License` as follows:
+    For example, a CC0-license may be represented using :py:class:`license` as follows:

     .. code-block:: JavaScript